SalvatoreAmaddio/PrinterPortManager/README.md

 # PrinterPortManager

-This is a small C++ project which can add and remove Printer's Ports.
+This is a small C++ project in the context of Windows programming.
+It adds or removes Printer's Ports.
 The 'PrinterPortManager.cpp' file comes with the code produce either a executable or a DLL.

 ## Arguments:
 - A String: this is the Port's Name to add or remove.